-Each school is required to submit a financial forecast covering each year of a multi-year period for which schools have been notified of budget shares beyond the current year.
-This is required in the agreed format by 1st May 31st July each year.
+Each school is required to submit a financial forecast covering each year of a multi-year period.
+This is required in the agreed format by 1st May each year.
 This is to provide evidence of schools adhering to best financial management practice, and to alert the local authority of any schools having difficulty in balancing future year budgets.